openedx/docs.openedx.org/source/educators/migration_wip/8_course_components/Section_learner_problem_view.rst

    Within the problem text for each problem component, you must identify a question or prompt, which is, specifically, the question that learners need to answer.
-This question or prompt also serves as the required accessible label, and is used by screen readers, reports, and Insights.
+This question or prompt also serves as the required accessible label, and is used by screen readers, and reports.
 For more information about identifying the question text in your problem, see :ref:`Simple Editor`.

 #. **Response field.** Learners enter answers in response fields.
 The